-HIST 3327 | Fall 2020 | Mondays, 2:10-4:00
+HIST 3327 | Fall 2022 | Monday, 2:10-4:00

-ltiersten@barnard.edu | Office hours: Tuesdays 4:00-6:00 https://calendly.com/ltiersten
+ltiersten@barnard.edu | Office hours: Wednesdays, 2:30-4:00 calendly.com/ltiersten

 Jean Béraud, Paris, rue du Havre, c.
 1882

 Course description:

 This seminar explores the development of consumer capitalism in modern Europe from the eighteenth century to the present, primarily in Britain and France.
 Topics to be covered include the rise of a market economy and culture, urbanization and the commercial metropolis, changing attitudes toward shopping and spending, the construction of modern gender and class identities through consumption, credit and social trust, and the relationship between consumption and democratic citizenship.
 Readings will be drawn from history as well as from social theory and cultural studies.